yiisoft/view/docs/basic-functionality.md

 ...
 ```

-The use of general parameters occurs in the same way, but unlike blocks, the value can be of any type.
+General parameters are used in the same way, but unlike blocks, the value can be of any type.
 This is convenient if you need to set some data that will be available in all views:

 ```php